Provence Alpes Côte d'Azur South of France

 At the end of its journey, as if it didn't want to finish its course, the Rhône forms a delta between the Gard and the Bouches-du-Rhône, between Languedoc and Provence.
 This delta is the Camargue.
 Between land and sea, a region of France famous for its natural landscapes, its ancestral traditions and its gastronomy, which we are going to discover with Monsieur de France.

-So French PACA / South
+French culture PACA / South

 Mimosas: the winter sun